lorien/user_agent/README.rst

 What is user_agent module for?
 -------------------------------

-This module is for generating random, valid web navigator's configs & User-Agent HTTP headers.
+This module is for generating random, valid web user agents:
+* content of "User-Agent" HTTP headers
+* content of `window.navigator` JavaScript object

 Usage Example